Download this advocacy guide (updated July 2023; 16 pages; pdf)

 Many organizations have paid lobbyists to do their advocacy work.
 Most Americans don’t react with enthusiasm to the term ‘lobbyist.’
-We think of lobbyists as representatives of big–money special interests groups, who make deals with politicians in smoky, back–room meetings.
+We think of lobbyists as representatives of big-money special-interest groups, who make deals with politicians in smoke-filled, back-room meetings.
 While there’s some truth to that cliché, it would not be an accurate description for every lobbyist.
 You may be surprised to know that many churches lobby on behalf of their congregations, non-profits lobby on behalf of their chosen cause, and even governmental departments lobby each other.
-That’s right—every January when New Mexico’s Legislature is in session you can bet that professional lobbyists are working on behalf of several cities, counties, universities, and other public institutions—even our public school system.
+That’s right.
+Every January when New Mexico’s Legislature is in session you can bet that professional lobbyists are working on behalf of several cities, counties, universities, and other public institutions – even our public school system.

 Nonprofit organizations can and should lobby, but it is also important for those organizations to know their lobbying limitations.
 There are two kinds of lobbying: direct and indirect.
 Nonprofit organizations are legally able to use a small portion of their budget for both direct and indirect lobbying.
 Government funds are never to be used for lobbying, and some foundation funders also require that their grants not be used for lobbying purposes.
 To be safe, most non-profits that lobby use only private donations to pay for their lobbying efforts and are careful not to surpass the amount that the Internal Revenue Service will allow.
 (See the Resources section.)

-Direct lobbying is communication between a lobbyist and a legislator or his/her staff members about specific legislation that expresses a view or makes a specific ask of that legislator.
-If the visit is to share information about a particular issue, but does not address specific legislation or make a request of that legislator for their support, then it is not lobbying.
+Direct lobbying is communication between a lobbyist and a legislator or their staff members about specific legislation that expresses a view or makes a specific ask of that legislator.
+If the visit is to share information about a particular issue but does not address specific legislation or make a request of that legislator for their support, then it is not lobbying.

 Indirect lobbying is communication with the general public about a specific issue that asks them to contact their elected officials about specific legislation.
-The rules about mass emails, Listservs, and the use of websites to activate the public about an issue can get very complex.
-These are important tools, however, so nonprofits are encouraged to use them… just know the legal limits of what you can do.
-(See the Resources section for more.)
+The rules about using mass emails, Listservs, and websites to activate the public about an issue can get very complex.
+These are important tools, however, so non-profits are encouraged to use them … just know the legal limits of what you can do.
+(See the Resources section.)

-There are many activities that are NOT considered lobbying.
+Many activities are not considered lobbying.
 Any report that is a nonpartisan analysis, provides a fair discussion of the issue, and includes only an indirect call to action is not lobbying.
 If the organization is asked in writing by a committee chair to provide technical assistance to that legislative committee, then that is expert testimony, not lobbying.